nightangelblade/kubeterra101/README.md

 # kubeterra101
-Basic Terraformed Kubernetes service running a Hello World app built using Python and FastAPI
+Basic Terraformed Kubernetes service running a Hello World app built using Python and FastAPI.
+This runs in your local environment via Minikube.

 Prerequisites: